Gnosis-MEP/Access-Point/README.md

 ### Using pipenv
 Run `$ pipenv shell` to create a python virtualenv and load the .env into the environment variables in the shell.

 Then run: `$ pipenv install` to install all packages, or `$ pipenv install -d` to also install the packages that help during development, eg: ipython.
+(Add `--skip-lock` flag to skip the locking process if it presents any problems)
 This runs the installation using **pip** under the hood, but also handle the cross dependency issues between packages and checks the packages MD5s for security mesure.